Ninth Amendment to the United States Constitution: Scholarly interpretation

 Still others, such as Thomas B. McAffee, have argued that the Ninth Amendment protects the unenumerated "residuum" of rights which the federal government was never empowered to violate.

 According to lawyer and diplomat Frederic Jesup Stimson, the framers of the Constitution and the Ninth Amendment intended that no rights that they already held would be lost through omission.
 Law professor Charles Lund Black took a similar position, though Stimson and Black respectively acknowledged that their views differed from the modern view, and differed from the prevalent view in academic writing.

 Gun rights activists in recent decades have sometimes argued for a fundamental natural right to keep and bear arms in the United States that both predates the U.S. Constitution and is covered by the Constitution's Ninth Amendment; according to this viewpoint, the Second Amendment only enumerates a pre-existing right to keep and bear arms.

+State constitutions

+Thirty-three states have constitutions that include language virtually identical to the Ninth Amendment.
+Often called "Baby Ninth Amendments", state courts have often—unlike federal courts and the Ninth Amendment—interpreted these provisions to protect unenumerated rights.
+Rights state courts have said Baby Ninth Amendments protect include: the right to earn a living, the right to open a school, and the right to refuse medical treatment.
+Alabama and Maine adopted the first "Baby Ninths" in 1819 and the latest state to adopt a new one was Illinois in 1970.